revenue7-eng/the-autonomous-stack/docs/catalog/wireguard.md

 ---
 title: "WireGuard"
-category: "core/network"
+category: "network/vpn"
 status: "stable"
 license: "GPL-2.0"
 source: "https://www.wireguard.com"
+autonomy_level: "A3"
+transparency_level: "T2"
 ---

 # WireGuard

 ## Brief Description
-Extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
+Extremely simple yet fast and modern VPN that utilizes state‑of‑the‑art cryptography.
 Designed for ease of use and minimal attack surface.

 ## Architectural Role
-Network layer: provides secure, peer-to-peer VPN connections without a central server.
+Network layer: provides secure, peer‑to‑peer VPN connections without a central server.
 Can be used to remotely access a private network.

 ## Technical Autonomy
-- ✅ Works without internet (once configured, it can establish local peer-to-peer links)
+- ✅ Works without internet (once configured, it can establish local peer‑to‑peer links)
 - ✅ Stores data locally (configuration files, keys)
 - ✅ Does not require external accounts
 - ✅ Allows data export (config files can be copied)